AED Oil

 AED Oil Limited is an oil and gas exploration and development company based in Australia with international assets.
 The company entered voluntary administration in August 2011.

+Overview

 It is listed on the Australian Securities Exchange with the code AED, and is a component of the S&P/ASX 200 index until it shares were suspended as a result of entering voluntary administration.
 AED Oil floated on the Australian Securities Exchange (ASX) in May 2005.
 The Company was established for the purpose of acquiring, developing and commercialising specified fields and undertaking oil and gas exploration.